cloudx-xenoss/CloudXiOSMetaAdapter/README.md

 ```

 ✅ **5.
 Minimum Deployment Target**
-📱 As of recent versions, Mintegral SDK requires iOS 11.0+.
+📱 As of recent versions, Meta SDK requires iOS 11.0+.
 Set this in your project’s deployment target.

 ✅ **6.
 Bitcode (Optional)**
-🚫 Mintegral SDK does not support Bitcode.
+🚫 Meta SDK does not support Bitcode.
 If you're running into issues during archive or validation, disable Bitcode:

 Go to your target → Build Settings → Set **Enable Bitcode** to `NO`.